 For the icing: In a small bowl whisk the sugar, almond extract and milk until smooth.
 Drizzle over the top of the cake.
 Sprinkle with fancy sugar, if you like.

-* A note on instant yeast: I prefer instant yeast, which I buy in bulk and keep in the freezer to keep it fresh.
-It requires no proofing.
+* A note on instant yeast: instant yeast requires no proofing.
 However, it is important to add it, with the flour, to a warm medium (about 100 degrees).
 This means the eggs need to be at room temperature, and the liquid ingredients at just above body temperature.